aws-samples/gen-ai-trivia/README.md

    pip install -r requirements.txt
    ```

-4. Ensure you have access to AWS Account.
+4. Ensure you have access to an AWS Account.

-5. Create initial CDK Bootstrap dependecies, then generate AWS CloudFormation Code and finially deploy the generated code.
+5. Create initial CDK Bootstrap dependencies, then generate AWS CloudFormation Code and finally deploy the generated code.

    ```bash
    cdk bootstrap